Archive

 The known title “Flossenblatt-II” points to fish species Monodactylus setae, a well known aquarium fish from Amazonia.
 The fish depicted however is Pterophyllum scalare (moonfish).
 It is also suggestive there must be a “Flossenblatt-I”: Exciting !

 The last example showed up in October 2023: in Canada.
 Its title in pencil in English: “Sailboat and clouds”.
-January 2023 a German fellow collector showed a copy with German writing “Fischerboot und Wolken”, so at least these 2 copies are now known.
+January 2023 a German fellow collector showed a copy with German writing “Fischerboot und Wolken”, so at least 2 surviving copies are now known.

 gerbrandcaspers@icloud.com